Subgin/tonic/README.md

 > 🍸 Digital Collections Framework

-Transform your collection into a beautiful and responsive website ✨
+Transform your collection of items (such as products, artworks, books, etc.) into a beautiful and responsive website ✨

 Tonic parses your collection, defined in a `YAML`, `JSON`, or `CSV` file, and automatically generates a customizable static website to explore your collection in a smart way, with a lot of filtering and sorting options.

+Perfect for artists, collectors, librarians, archivists, or anyone wanting to showcase a structured set of items online without coding a frontend from scratch.

 *Built with: [Middleman](https://middlemanapp.com), [Ralix](https://github.com/ralixjs/ralix), [Tailwind](https://tailwindcss.com)*